 There are people who need help with their writing and they’re in luck with PHraseD, LLC.

-All 17 of the video lessons based on this blog have been posted here, but are also available on our social media account to be saved for later or shared.
+All 17 of the video lessons for the most common writing mistakes to avoid have been posted here, but are also available on our social media accounts to be saved for later or shared.
 Come back soon for more of our business writing tips and helpful and inspirational blog posts.
 While you're here, check out some of our other helpful business writing blogs.